St John Ambulance

 • Students must have a laptop or tablet which is wi-fi enabled

-• Proof of vaccinations for COVID-19 (fully vaccinated), current Influenza (within the last 12 months), Hepatitis B, Varicella, Pertussis, Measles/Mumps/Rubella, with serology report (required before commencing observer shifts)
+• Proof of vaccinations for COVID-19 (fully vaccinated), current Influenza (within the last 12 months), Hepatitis B, Varicella, Pertussis, Measles/Mumps/Rubella, with serology report (required before commencing placement shifts)

-• Students must be clean shaven for infection control (PPE requirements) on observer shifts
+• Students must be clean shaven for infection control (PPE requirements) on placement shifts

 Course Fees